tidwall/jj/README.md

 options:
       -v value             Edit JSON key path value
-      -i infile            Use input file instead of stdin -o outfile           Use output file instead of stdout -r                   Use raw values, otherwise types are auto-detected
+      -D                   Delete the value at the specified key path -i infile            Use input file instead of stdin -o outfile           Use output file instead of stdout -r                   Use raw values, otherwise types are auto-detected